AlPha0ne1/Note/AWS resources/AWS notes.md

 # AWS IAM roles

 ****When an identity assumes a role, it abandons all the previous permissions that it has and it assumes the permissions of that role.****

+****You can actually avoid creating IAM users for every person in your organization by federating users into your account, this means that their regular cooperate credentials to log into AWS by mapping their cooperate identities to IAM roles****